hyperledger-archives/grid/cli/man/grid-po.1.md

 =======

 `-k`, `--key`
-: Base name for private key file.
+: base name or path to a private signing key file

-`--url`
-: URL for the REST API.

 `--service-id`
 : The ID of the service the payload should be sent to; required if running on Splinter.
 Format <circuit-id>::<service-id>.

+`--url`
+: URL for the REST API

 `--wait`
 : How long to wait for transaction to be committed.